brentd09/CourseInfo/Microsoft/Server/20740/readme.md

 # Turning on PSRemoting remotly!

+Try this out to enable PSRemoting on a machine that does not have it enalbed already,

 ```
 ([wmiclass]"\\$CN\root\cimv2:Win32_Process").Create('powershell "Enable-PSRemoting -Force"')
 ```

-Try this out to enable PSRemoting on a machine that does not have it enalbed already, if this does not work try this
+if this does not work try this...

 ```
 $ArgList = @(